PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-taxes.md

 If there is an empty Range field after submission, there will be a browser error notification, requesting to fill the empty field.

-If there are some invalid characters typed in name after submission, there will be an error below the Name field - _"{invalid character}" is invalid - Language: {the language of the name}_.
+If there are some invalid characters typed in the name after submission, there will be an error below the Name field - _"{invalid character}" is invalid - Language: {the language of the name}_.

 If the Name field is left empty after submission, there will be an error below the Name field - _The field name is required at least in your default language._